MAIF/otoroshi/manual/src/main/paradox/setup/admin.md

 <img src="../img/create-admin-u2f.png" />
 @@@

-Click on `Register FIDO U2F Admin`.
+Click on `Register Admin with WebAuthn`.

 Otoroshi will  ask you to plug your FIDO U2F device and touch it to complete registration.